ohxyz/react-get-started/README.md

-# Don't install this package
+# Basic development environment setup of a React project

-This is NOT a npm package intended for installation, for example by `npm in react-get-started`.
+This is NOT a npm package intended for installation.
+So do NOT install it, for example by `npm in react-get-started`.

 This is a basic setup of React with Babel, Webpack.
 If you don't like `create-react-app`, this probably is the way you could try.